pimato/eos/TUTORIAL.md

 api calls.
 In a public blockchain, this contract would manage the staking and unstaking of tokens to reserve bandwidth for cpu and network activity and memory for contracts.

-The eosio.bios contract can be found in the contracts folder of yoru eosio source code.
+The eosio.bios contract can be found in the contracts folder of your eosio source code.
 This command assumes it is being executed from the root of the eosio source, but you could execute it from anywhere by specifying the full path to ${EOSIO_SOURCE}/contracts/eosio.bios.